National Parliamentary Debate Association

 The National Parliamentary Debate Association (NPDA) is one of the two national intercollegiate parliamentary debate organizations in the United States.
 The other is the American Parliamentary Debate Association.
 Its membership is national with participating schools throughout the country.
-In 2015, NAPA was the largest debating organization in the United States with around 200-250 participating schools in any given year.
+In 2015, NPDA was the largest debating organization in the United States with around 200-250 participating schools in any given year.

-The Rules of NPDA Debate
+Rules

 In tournaments sponsored or sanctioned by the NPDA, teams of two debate head-to-head.
 Tournaments issue a new topic each round, generally on issues such as politics, philosophy and current affairs.
-After the announcement of the topic, the two teams have a limited preparation time, which is 15 minutes plus the time it takes to walk to the furthest away round in which debates will be taking place (usually rounded to 20 minutes), during which to write out their respective cases.
+After the announcement of the topic, the two teams have 15 minutes to prepare plus the time it takes to walk to the furthest away round in which debates will be taking place (usually rounded to 20 minutes), during which to write out their respective cases.

 The standard time limits for an NPDA debate are: